philippreiner/website/_projects/stuff.md

 - Custom Build Gaming Computer
 - Huawai MateView 28" Monitor
 - Logitech Mouse, Keyboard and Webcam
-- Adjustable desk and ergponomic chair
+- Adjustable desk and erponomic chair

 ## 👀 Software & Apps
 For some reason I'm always testing the latest new software from some startup.
 Still, something I can absolutely recommend